 Seward Livermore died in November of 1909.
 Mary Wright and her daughter and grandchildren continued to live at 8 Arlington in January of 1920, but moved thereafter to an apartment at 405 Marlborough (where Mary Wright was living at the time of her death in July of 1920).

-On July 8, 1919, The Atlantic Monthly Company purchased 8 Arlington from E. Sohier Welch, trustee of the trust established by Jennie Louise Tyler.
+On July 8, 1919, The Atlantic Monthly Company purchased 8 Arlington from E. Sohier Welch, successor trustee of the trust established by Edward and Jennie Tyler.
 Later that month, it acquired 9 Arlington.

 9 Arlington was built in 1861 as the home of insurance actuary and agent Oliver Brewster and his wife, Anna M. (Jarves) Brewster.
 They previously had lived at 61 Charles.